Project Spotlight: Nature’s Designers

 a happy kid outdoors

-Designed for learners in Years 3–4, this project invites children to look closely at the natural world and explore how plants and animals solve problems through shape, structure, and pattern — then use those ideas to inspire their own thinking.
+Designed for Years 3–4, this project invites children to explore how plants and animals solve problems through shape, structure, and pattern — then use those discoveries to inspire ideas of their own.

 What is Nature’s Designers?